matrix-hacks/matrix-puppet-bridge/README.md

 ## FAQ

+### Q: Is this made to handle several facebook/hangouts/slack users within one bridge?
+In other words, can I use this for "mass hosting" of many facebook/hangouts/slack with one matrix homeserver?

+This is not designed for mass hosting of bridges.
+Several of the protocols we support do not lend themselves well to mass hosting.
+For example, the iMessage bridge must run on osx, and authentication must be handled by using the login gui of the iMessages app, and there's not a clean way of running multiple iMessages apps and automating them.
+Beyond that, a couple of other protocls do not support a proper oauth workflow (see facebook which definitely does not unless it's for a 'bot user', and to some extent hangouts doesn't support it either [though unsupported techniques do exist]), so any kind of "mass hosting" setup that allowed for configuration of these bridges via a "/nickserv" type interface would require sending your facebook/hangouts password to a "man in the middle" (homeserver in this case).
+This is just not acceptable to the authors of this framework, so you will probably never see it implemented by us.

+In summary, this bridge framework is explicitly for bridges that are "personal" in nature.
+It assumes the user cares a great deal about the privacy of their facebook/hangouts/imessage/etc passwords and messages, and as such desire to run their own homeserver and all their own bridges.

 ### Q: What about service X?

 Right now I recommend you look at the examples.
 Right now the most complex example in terms of creating a client is imessage.
 The most complex example in terms of needing to make additional calls like looking up user info, check out the facebook one.
 For a basic middle-ground, check the groupme one.